grafana/alloy/docs/sources/introduction/backward-compatibility.md

 * **Security**: A security issue may arise that requires breaking compatibility.

-* **Legal requirements**: If we learn that exposed behavior violates a licensing or legal requirement, a breaking change may be required.
+* **Legal requirements**: If an exposed behavior violates a licensing or legal requirement, a breaking change may be required.

 * **Specification errors**: If a specification for a feature is found to be incomplete or inconsistent, fixing the specification may require a breaking change.